bikeshaving/crank/website/guides/03-components.md

 renderer.render(<Greeting />, document.body); // "<div>Hello World</div>"
 ```

-This works well for function components, but for generator components, you should make sure that you use the same default in both the parameter list and the `for` statement.
+This works well for function components, but for generator components, you should make sure that you use the same default value in both the parameter list and the `for` statement.

 ```jsx
 function *Greeting({name="World"}) {